- Perfectly tasteful design

 The 2016 Audi S3 continues its small-sport-sedan mission and adds some sharper looks in its second year on sale.

-The 2016 Audi S3 is the lawn dart of the A3 family of small cars.
-It's a cousin to the A3 four-door sedan, the two-door A3 Cabriolet convertible, and the plug-in-hybrid A3 e-tron wagon.
+The 2016 S3 is the lawn dart in Audi's family of A3-label small cars.
+It's a cousin to the A3 four-door sedan, the two-door A3 convertible, and a plug-in-hybrid A3 e-tron wagon.

-The A3/S3's compact-class dimensions hide from front-seat passengers, but leap on back-seaters.
-At 175.9 inches long, on a 103.4-inch wheelbase, the S3 is almost nine inches shorter than the CLA-Class, with nearly three fewer inches of wheelbase—which the Mercedes uses up with its laid-back profile, leaving lots of usable space under the glass.
-The Audi is marginally wider, though, and in the front seat there's a decent amount of headroom.
-The VW Group lever controls for the seat are the usual confusion of levers and switches and knobs, but the seats are bolstered nicely and the flat-bottom steering wheel opens up a little more leg space.
+The A3/S3's small size is cloaked from its front passengers, but those in the back will see through its flaws immediately.
+The S3 is 175.9 inches long, and rides on a 103.4-inch wheelbase, which makes it about 9 inches shorter than a Benz CLA.
+It has almost 3 fewer inches of wheelbase, but in fairness the CLA uses up that advantage in its laid-back profile (it leaves plenty of usable space under the glass).
+The Audi is wider, slightly, and in the front seat there's a decent amount of headroom.
+The seat levers to adjust height and rake are confusing at first; the seats themselves are bolstered well.
+A flat-bottom steering wheel opens up a bit more room for the driver's legs.

-The S3 brings a slew of new technology to the table, starting with a platter of safety gear.
-Airbags and stability control are joined by pre-collision restraint prep and simulated torque vectoring on the front wheels via the S3's anti-lock brakes.
-The options include adaptive cruise control that maintains a traffic crawl with a tap of the cruise's resume button, and blind-spot monitors.
+The S3 offers a slew of safety gear, starting with simulated torque vectoring across the front wheels, delivered by the S3's anti-lock brakes.
+Adaptive cruise control maintains its distance even at low speeds, and Audi fits the S3 with blind-spot monitors.
 The S3 scores five stars overall in the NHTSA's testing, with four stars in front crash and rollover.
 The IIHS has not put the S3 through its paces yet, although it scores the very similar A3 sedan with top scores in all categories, qualifying it for Top Safety Pick+ status.

 The EPA rates the Audi S3 at 23 mpg city, 31 highway, 26 combined on premium gasoline.